Husdady/Husdady/README.md

 # 🖤 About me 🖤

-#### Hello ✌🏾, I welcome you to my Github profile 👦🏾.
+<b>Hello ✌🏾, I welcome you to my Github profile 👦🏾.
 I am a young programmer from Peru ❤, I currently have 2 years of experience ⚡ in Frontend development and I am gaining experience as a Backend developer 🔥 with Node and Express.
 I am a quiet guy 🤞🏾, many of those who know me consider me an intelligent person 🤓 whom they can trust.
-I like to listen to varied music 😎 and learn new technologies that enrich my profile 💪🏾
+I like to listen to varied music 😎 and learn new technologies that enrich my profile 💪🏾</b>

-#### I am from Piura, Peru ❤, in this city, you can find the best food in my country 🤤, it is a place where it is sunny a lot ☀.
+<b>I am from Piura, Peru ❤, in this city, you can find the best food in my country 🤤, it is a place where it is sunny a lot ☀.
 Some of my hobbies are playing mobile video games 📱, watching mystery series 😳 or going out to play soccer with friends ⚽.
-Personally, at the beginning that you know me, I can be quiet 🙁, I am respectful and tolerant with my neighbor ☺, as the saying goes:
+Personally, at the beginning that you know me, I can be quiet 🙁, I am respectful and tolerant with my neighbor ☺, as the saying goes:</b>

 <br />